-The bill amends West Virginia Code ยง29-21-13a, focusing on the compensation and procedures for attorneys appointed to represent indigent clients in criminal, juvenile, and abuse and neglect cases, as well as those serving as guardians ad litem.
-Key provisions include an increase in compensation rates for attorneys, with out-of-court work compensated at $70 per hour and in-court work at $90 per hour.
-Additionally, the bill mandates that Public Defender Services must provide an annual report summarizing the legal services provided by guardians ad litem, detailing metrics such as the average number of cases handled and the duration of child abuse or neglect proceedings.
+The bill amends West Virginia Code ยง29-21-13a, which pertains to the compensation and expenses for attorneys appointed to represent indigent clients in criminal, juvenile, and abuse and neglect cases, as well as those serving as guardians ad litem.
+Key changes include an increase in compensation rates for panel attorneys, with out-of-court work compensated at $70 per hour and in-court work at $90 per hour.
+Additionally, the bill establishes a maximum compensation limit of $4,500 for eligible proceedings, with provisions for higher amounts in cases involving felonies punishable by life imprisonment.
+It also mandates that Public Defender Services provide an annual report summarizing legal services provided by guardians ad litem, detailing metrics such as the average number of cases handled and the duration of child abuse or neglect proceedings.

 Committee Substitute: 29-21-13a